 Value 7: Tracking Results, KPIs, and ROI

-When was the last time you tracked results of your projects, programs, or campaigns?
+When was the last time you tracked the results of your projects, programs, or campaigns?
 You probably just ask clients if they saw an uptick or asked how many promo products they handed out.
 But do you do anything else?

 In a recent blog post, I suggested a few ideas for tracking results – get those solutions here.